dangerousdan/DiMaria/README.md

 ```
 $di = new DD\DiMaria;
-$di->setAlias('StorageInterface', 'DbStorage');
+$di->setPreference('StorageInterface', 'DbStorage');
 $repository = $di->get('Repository');
 ```
-A preferred implementation of an interface can then easily be overridden for particular classes like this:
+A preference can then easily be overridden for particular classes like this:

 ```
 $di->setParams('Repository', [